Velomotion logo Velomotion small logo

 We were able to test the new E-MTB from Spain in the top version of the trail version in detail in the terrain around Lake Reschen for a few days before the official release.
 Although 140 mm of suspension travel is actually rather undersized on the enduro trails there, the bike cut a really strong figure: With its intuitive handling and playful character, it is definitely not a blunt bike, but a real all-rounder.
 In addition to its low weight, it also has a good and lively chassis that invites you to pull off even the smallest bump.

-The EP801 is powerful as usual on the uphill, the 630 Wh battery lasted around 1.000 m in boost mode - a good value.
-The seating position is very comfortable, although the slightly lower front is a little unusual for today's conditions.
-The components installed consistently cut a good figure, and the Maxxis High Roller II, which was unfortunately only rarely installed, offered enough grip in wet and difficult conditions.
-Unfortunately, an unfortunate exception to the equipment is the built-in seat post, which should offer more travel and whose lever is no longer up to date.
-But that's complaining at a very high level.
+The EP801 is as powerful as ever in uphill riding, the 630 Wh battery lasted around 1.000 Hmm through – a good value.
+The seating position is very comfortable, although the slightly lower front end is a bit unusual by today's standards.
+The components performed well across the board, even the unfortunately rarely used Maxxis High Roller II tires, which offered sufficient grip in wet and difficult conditions.
+One notable exception to the spec is the seatpost, which could offer more travel and whose lever is no longer up to date.
+But that's just complaining at a very high level.

 You can find detailed impressions of the trail in our test video: